ralna/GALAHAD/doc/C/rst-dir/uls_functions.rst

 	*
 		- ne

-		- is a scalar variable of type int, that holds the number of entries in $A$ in the sparse co-ordinate storage scheme.
+		- is a scalar variable of type :ref:`ipc_<doxid-galahad__ipc_8h_>`, that holds the number of entries in $A$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes.

 	*
 		- val

-		- is a one-dimensional array of size ne and type double, that holds the values of the entries of the matrix $A$ in any of the supported storage schemes.
+		- is a one-dimensional array of size ne and type :ref:`rpc_<doxid-galahad__rpc_8h_>`, that holds the values of the entries of the matrix $A$ in any of the supported storage schemes.

 	*
 		- row

-		- is a one-dimensional array of size ne and type int, that holds the row indices of the matrix $A$ in the sparse co-ordinate storage scheme.
+		- is a one-dimensional array of size ne and type :ref:`ipc_<doxid-galahad__ipc_8h_>`, that holds the row indices of the matrix $A$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other three schemes, and in this case can be NULL.

 	*
 		- col

-		- is a one-dimensional array of size ne and type int, that holds the column indices of the matrix $A$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
+		- is a one-dimensional array of size ne and type :ref:`ipc_<doxid-galahad__ipc_8h_>`, that holds the column indices of the matrix $A$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
 It need not be set when the dense storage schemes is used, and in this case can be NULL.

 	*
 		- ptr

-		- is a one-dimensional array of size m+1 and type int, that holds the starting position of each row of the matrix $A$, as well as the total number of entries, in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size m+1 and type :ref:`ipc_<doxid-galahad__ipc_8h_>`, that holds the starting position of each row of the matrix $A$, as well as the total number of entries, in the sparse row-wise storage scheme.
 It need not be set when the other schemes are used, and in this case can be NULL.

 .. index:: pair: function; uls_reset_control
 .. _doxid-galahad__uls_8h_1ad2ad6daa4d54d75e40fbe253f2bc5881: